Immigration and Nationality Act of 1952: Legislative history

 The Immigration and Nationality Act of 1952 was debated and passed in the context of Cold War-era fears and suspicions of infiltrating Soviet and communist spies and sympathizers within American institutions and federal government.
 Anticommunist sentiment associated with the Second Red Scare (also known as McCarthyism) in the United States led restrictionists to push for selective immigration to preserve national security.

-Senator Pat McCarran (D-Nevada), the chairman of the Senate Judiciary Committee, proposed an immigration bill to maintain the status quo in the United States and to safeguard the country from Communism, "Jewish interests", and undesirables that he deemed as external threats to national security.
+Senator Pat McCarran (D-Nevada), the chairman of the Senate Judiciary Committee, was alarmed by passage and amendment of the Displaced Persons Act, which he believed put the country at risk to “a flood of undesirables,” and he blamed Representative Emanuel Celler, Senator Herbert H. Lehman, and Jewish organizations for its passage.
+He proposed an immigration bill to maintain the status quo in the United States and to safeguard the country from Communism, "Jewish interests" and immigrants that he deemed as external threats to national security.
 His immigration bill included restrictive measures such as increased review of potential immigrants, stepped-up deportation, and more stringent naturalization procedures.
 The bill also placed a preference on economic potential, special skills, and education.
 In addition, Representative Francis E. Walter (D-Pennsylvania) proposed a similar immigration bill to the House.

 In response to the liberal immigration bill of Representative Emanuel Celler (D-New York) and Senator Herbert H. Lehman (D-New York), both McCarran and Walter combined their restrictive immigration proposals into the McCarran–Walter bill and recruited support of patriotic and veteran organizations.
 However, various immigration reform advocacy groups and testimonies by representatives from ethnic coalitions, civil rights organizations, and labor unions challenged proposals of restrictive immigration and pushed for a more inclusive immigration reform.
 Opponents of the restrictive bill such as Lehman attempted to strategize a way to bring the groups together to resist McCarran's actions.
 Despite the efforts to resist, McCarran's influence as chairman of the Senate Judiciary Committee ultimately overpowered the liberal immigration reform coalition.

 President Harry Truman vetoed the McCarran–Walter Act because it continued national-origins quotas that discriminated against potential allies that contained communist groups.
 However, Congress overrode the veto by a two-thirds vote of each house.
 The 82nd United States Congress enacted the H.R.
 5678 bill, which became effective on June 27, 1952.
 The passage of the McCarran–Walter bill, known as the Immigration and Nationality Act of 1952, solidified more restrictive immigration movement in the United States.